Hunde language

-Hunde (Kihunde; also Luhunde, Kobi, Rukobi) is a Great Lakes Bantu language spoken by the Hunde people or Bahunde in Nord-Kivu province in the Democratic Republic of the Congo.
-It is primarily spoken in the territories of Masisi, Walikale, Nyiragongo, Rutshuru and Kalahe.
+Hunde (Kihunde; also Luhunde, Kobi, Rukobi) is a Great Lakes Bantu language spoken by the Hunde people in Nord-Kivu province in the Democratic Republic of the Congo.

+Geographic distribution

+It is primarily spoken in the territories of Masisi, Rutshuru, Walikale, Nyiragongo, and Kalahe (in South Kivu Province).

+Hunde has significant lexical overlap with Tembo, Nande, Nyanga, Shi, and Lega-Shabunda.

+Phonology

+Hunde is a tonal language, with register tone.